-Many tourists or travellers who visit the Andean market town of Otavalo include a visit to the Peguche waterfall.
-Just a short walk from Otavalo’s center (40 minutes).
+Many tourists or travelers who visit the Andean market town of Otavalo or nearby Cotacachi include a visit to the Peguche waterfall.

-The Peguche Waterfall is located at a distance of just over 3 km/2 miles from Otavalo.
+The Peguche Waterfall is located just over 3 km/2 mi. from Otavalo.
+11km/ 7 mi. from Cotacachi.

 Although the name suggests the Waterfall is part of the village of Peguche, it’s located a bit outside its center (1,5 km/1 mile).